CSaunders41/aimBot/TROUBLESHOOTING.md

 - Status checks no longer flash constantly

 ### Issue: Automatic clicking not working
+**Check**: Is "Auto Click" enabled?
+(Auto-click only runs if this toggle is ON) **Check**: Mode matters: In automatic mode, AutoClick fires when enabled.
+In manual mode, enable "Auto Click in Manual Mode" and hold the aim key
-**Check**: Is "Automatic Targeting" enabled?
-(Manual mode doesn't auto-click) **Check**: Is the correct mouse button selected (0=Left, 1=Right, 2=Middle)?
+**Check**: Is the correct mouse button selected (0=Left, 1=Right, 2=Middle)?
-**Check**: Try increasing "Auto Click Delay" if clicks seem to miss **Check**: Verify the game accepts the selected mouse button for your skills **Debug**: Look for "About to call PerformAutoClick" messages in logs
+**Check**: Try adjusting "Auto-Click Delay (ms)" if clicks seem to miss timing **Check**: Verify the game accepts the selected mouse button for your skills **Debug**: Look for "PerformAutoClick called" and "Auto-clicked:" messages in logs

 ### Issue: Auto-click too fast/slow
-**Solution**: Adjust "Auto Click Delay" setting:
+**Solution**: Adjust "Auto-Click Delay (ms)" setting:
 - Increase delay if clicks are happening too quickly after aim
 - Decrease delay if there's too much pause between aim and click
-- Default 50ms works well for most setups
+- Default 200ms works well for most setups (adjust to taste)

 ### Issue: Plugin too aggressive in automatic mode
 **Solution**: Adjust aim range or monster weights: